A3S Docs

 Headless Browser

 Engines like Google, Baidu, and Bing China require JavaScript rendering.
-A3S Search provides a BrowserPool that manages a shared headless Chrome instance with tab concurrency control.
+A3S Search provides a BrowserPool that manages a shared headless browser instance (Lightpanda or Chrome) with tab concurrency control.

 Feature Gate

-Headless browser support is enabled by default via the headless Cargo feature:
+Headless browser support is enabled by default in SDKs, opt-in in Rust library:

 [dependencies]